Author's purpose guide for teachers and students.

 author's purpose | The Author's Purpose for students and teachers | literacyideas.com

-Definition: When writers write to explain, they want to tell the reader how to do something or reveal to them how something works.
+Definition: When writers write to explain, they want to tell the reader how to do something or reveal how something works.
 This type of writing is about communicating a method or a process.

 Examples: Writing to explain can be found in instructions, step-by-step guides, procedural outlines, and recipes such as these…